 The Aquarian Exposition: 3 Days of Peace; Music on Max Yasgur's 600-acre dairy farm near the hamlet of White Lake in the town of Bethel, New York has impacted American music culture for over fifty years.
 Richie Havens opened the festival and Jimi Hendrix closed the concert with a fiery psychedelic finesse.
 A half million freaks, heads, and hippies attended the outdoor show.
-Millions more had been there ere in spirit.
+Millions more had been there in spirit.

 I was one of them, because that August weekend I was washing dishes and walloping pots in the kitchen of the Tara Hotel in Braintree, Mass.
 Seventeen years old and trapped in a meaningless job listening to the newscasts of Woodstock over a radio, thinking that I must have done something horribly bad in a previous lifetime to have been punished so severely in the present.
+Few of us knew that that Summer after the Summer of Love was history.
+More teens grew their hair longer.
+We smoked more pot.
+I dropped LSD.
+The anti-war movement expanded into the middle-class, while Black Power was crushed by the FBI.
+Woodstock was our two-syllable nirvana.
+Everyone wanted a piece.

 Rockford had hit the road with $10, the blonde, and a guitar.
+He stayed a year.
+I worked driving taxi in Boston.

 AK said we should go there and the next weekend AK and I drove west from Boston in his Firebird.

-Cocker had just emerged from a de-tox clinic.
+Cocker had just emerged from a long de-tox clinic.
 His friends refused him the right to drink, while they guzzled beer.
-The Sheffield singer's voice retained its gritty tone and the audience hit the floor to THE LETTER.
-AK, Rockford, and Nona menage-a-troised and I danced with a full-breasted brunette from the town.
-Her dress revealed her tits down the nipples.
+The Sheffield singer's voice had retained its gritty tone and the audience hit the floor to THE LETTER.
+AK, Rockford, and Nona menage-a-troised.
+When he sang A LITTLE HELP FROM MY FRIENDS, I was transported to Max Yasgur's farm six years ago.
+I danced with a full-breasted brunette from the town.
+I looked down the valley of her cleavage Her breasts were huge.
+She ground her hips into my groin.
+I got hard and and at song's end she asked, "You want to come to my place and smoke some weed?".

 "Love to."
 Hippie girl, pot, sex.
 It might have been six years after Woodstock, but this was my Aquarius moment, because the Season of Lust was in full swing winter, spring, summer, and fall.
+We had sex three times that night.
+I was at the height of my power.
+Only 25.
+She told me that she had come her from Ohio after Woodstock.
+She had yet to leave the town.
+The following morning she shook me awake.

 "You gotta go."